MicrosoftDocs/powerquery-docs/powerquery-docs/data-preview-tools.md

 Furthermore, it also displays as a percentage the amount of records within each column quality category.

-By hovering over either one of them we get some quick actions buttons for the operations that we can perform over the values in each category:
+By hovering over any of the columns, we can see the numerical distribution of the quality of values throughout the column.
+Additionally, clicking on the More option (…) will allow for some quick action buttons for operations on the values.

 ![Data Quality hover options](images/me-column-quality-hover.png)